ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 packets since the proxy will have removed forwarding rules.
 Clients can proceed with tunnelled mode or can request new forwarding rules via REGISTER_CLIENT_CID and REGISTER_TARGET_CID capsules.
-Requesting new forwarding rules in this way (registering the same client-to-target CIDs again) is a re-registration and does not increment the sequence number or have any impact on MAX_CONNECTION_IDs.
+Requesting new forwarding rules in this way (registering the same client-to-target CIDs again) is a re-registration and does increment the sequence number and is dependent on sufficient MAX_CONNECTION_IDs.
 Each of the acknowledging capsules will contain new virtual connection IDs to prevent packets with the same connection ID bytes being used over multiple network paths.
 Note that the client CID and target CID can stay the same while the target VCID and client VCID change.
-Importantly, the client and proxy do not send a CLOSE_CLIENT_CID capsule because that would also remove the registration of the CID for the purpose of port sharing, potentially breaking the tunnelled path.
+Importantly, the client deso not send a CLOSE_CLIENT_CID capsule because that would also remove the registration of the CID for the purpose of port sharing, potentially breaking the tunnelled path.